ABOUT | BOARD OF DIRECTORS

 William K. Smith, MD, Chairman (about the founder)

 Dr. Smith is Chairman and Chief Executive Officer of MedRed.
-He is a physician and board-certified physiatrist, as well as a trained prosthetist, with an extensive history of working with war wounded populations and in the area of international humanitarian relief.
-He is a graduate of Georgetown Medical School, completed his internship at the University of New Mexico and his residency in Physical Medicine and Rehabilitation at Northwestern University and the Rehabilitation Institute of Chicago.
+He is a physician and board-certified physiatrist, as well as a trained prosthetist, with an extensive history of working with war-wounded populations and in the area of international humanitarian relief.
+He is a graduate of Duke University and Georgetown Medical School.
+His internship was completed at the University of New Mexico and his residency in Physical Medicine and Rehabilitation was completed at Northwestern University and the Rehabilitation Institute of Chicago.
 He is a recognized expert on prosthetics, rehabilitation and medical informatics with a track record of envisioning and enacting a number of innovative medical education and informatics programs, including a distance-learning, telemedicine network that currently links individuals and institutions in over 45 countries.

 Charles Kwon brings with him over 18 years of experience in developing, launching and growing successful high-tech businesses.
 He has served as President & CEO of Neodesic, a venture-backed Sales Force Automation and Knowledge Portal company; and corporate officer and head of Strategy and New Ventures for Wallace Computer Services, a $1.7 billion Fortune 1000 company that recently merged with Moore Corporation and RR Donnelly to create a $7 billion Fortune 100 company.
 He was also a founder of two additional technology companies, DSP Development Corporation and Ixthos, Inc. He also worked with management consulting firm, Booz Allen Hamilton, where he led strategy development engagements and managed client-consultant sales, business development and marketing effectiveness project teams for Fortune 1000 Electronics, Industrial and Consumer Packaged Goods companies.
 Mr. Kwon holds an MBA from Kellogg Graduate School of Management, Northwestern University, where he was an F. C. Austin Scholar.
 He also holds a B.S. from Massachusetts Institute of Technology, where he was a Clapp and Poliak Design Scholar.